alyssadata/origin_recognition/README.md

-# origin_recognition
-Origin Recognition Proof Trail

-# Purpose

-This repository preserves the source-line, recognition logic, citation path, and derivative-recognition structure for the Origin | Continuum work and the AI Foundations framework.

-# Repo structure

-origin-recognition/.
-│.
-├── README.md.
-├── 00_origin_recognition.md.
-├── 01_source_line.md.
-├── 02_recognition_engineering.md.
-├── 03_derivative_recognition_test.md.
-├── 04_citation_and_provenance.md.
-├── 05_public_claims.md.
-├── 06_terms_and_markers.md.
-├── 07_receipts_index.md.
-├── CHANGELOG.md.
-├── LICENSE.
-└── CITATION.cff.

-# README

 # Origin Recognition

-This repository preserves the recognition layer for the Origin | Continuum work and the AI Foundations framework.
+Origin Recognition is the recognition and proof-trail layer for the Origin | Continuum work and the AI Foundations framework.

+This repository preserves the source-line, recognition logic, citation path, provenance structure, terms and markers, public claims, no-derivative boundary, and derivative-recognition structure for Alyssa Solen’s AI Foundations / Origin | Continuum work.

 AI Foundations begins from a named source-line.